mrmarkuz/ns8-webtop/README.md

    - Inserts the cleaned and updated contacts into the phonebook database.

 - **`pbook2webtop.php`:**
-   - Extracts contacts from the phonebook database.
+   - Extracts contacts from the phonebook database and import them inside a new `Rubrica Centralizzata` category for the user named `Bultin administrator user` (usually `administrator` for NS8 and `admin` for installations migrated from NS7).
+     To change the user, you must specify the `PHONEBOOK_WEBTOP_ADMIN` inside the `phonebook.env` file.
+     To change the category name, you must specify the `PHONEBOOK_WEBTOP_FOLDER` inside the `phonebook.env` file.
    - Cleans up the WebTop contacts folder and replaces its contents with updated contacts.